 - A written report of 3000–4000 words.

-A residential field visit for a minimum of 4 days is an integral part of the course in preparation for the coursework.
+A minimum of 4 days fieldwork will form an integral part of the course in preparation for the coursework.

 What career opportunities are there?

 Geography is a respected, academic subject welcomed by Higher Education.
 It combines both the facts of science and the arts and equips you with the skills vital for success at university and is relevant to a whole range of careers.
 Many Heathland Geography pupils have gone on to have careers in Law and Social Work, Management, Financial Trading, Travel and Tourism, Environmental Planning, Education and Journalism.

 Examination Board: Edexcel